 In Kipling’s The Jungle Book

-series, Mowgli runs away to be with the monkeys and after being rescued and brought home by Baloo and Bagheera he is subsequently spanked
+series, Mowgli runs away to be with the monkeys, and after being rescued and brought home by Baloo and Bagheera he is subsequently spanked

 When I was a child in the 80s there was little to no talk about spanking.
 You would see a mom spanking a child in the grocery store and nobody would blink.
 Nowadays, I imagine many people would see that as “child abuse” and might even call the cops on that mother.
-And who among you remembers teachers using wooden paddle to punish for bad behavior?
+And who among you remembers teachers using a wooden paddle to punish for bad behavior?
 Now of course there is a “time-out chair” but it wasn’t too long ago that corporal punishment was the norm and spanking was an acceptable choice for parents.

 In Kipling’s children book